Money matters, costs and budgets

 What else will I have to pay for?

-We recommend taking the following aspects into account when planning your budget (note these amounts are based on a single person):
+We recommend taking the following aspects into account when planning your budget:

 |Item||Cost per week|

-Accommodation costs vary across campus, but the typical cost for en suite accommodation in halls starts at around £100 per week, with premium en-suite accommodation rising to £150-£200 (studio) per week.
-Prices will vary for private accommodation.
+Accommodation costs vary across campus, but the typical cost for en suite accommodation in halls starts at around £100 per week, with premium en-suite accommodation rising to around £155 per week.
+Prices will vary for private accommodation and usually cover a full 12 month period.

 |Food||£42, may vary if you are in a self-catered or catered hall|